What is Flebogamma and how is it used?

 - If TRALI is suspected, perform appropriate tests for the presence of antineutrophil antibodies and anti-HLA antibodies in both the product and patient serum.

 Interference With Laboratory Tests

 After infusion of IgG, the transitory rise of the various passively transferred antibodies in the patient's blood may yield positive serological testing results, with the potential for misleading interpretation.
 Passive transmission of antibodies to erythrocyte antigens (e.g. A, B, and D) may cause a positive direct or indirect antiglobulin (Coombs') test.

 Hereditary Fructose Intolerance

-Flebogamma 10% DIF contains sorbitol.
+Flebogamma 5% DIF contains sorbitol.
 The presence of sorbitol presents a risk to those with hereditary fructose intolerance (HFI).
-HFI is typically suspected based on dietary history, especially in young children who becomes symptomatic after breastfeeding.
-Flebogamma 10% DIF must not be administered to subjects with HFI.
+The incidence of HFI is estimated at 1 in 20,000 births and is usually diagnosed at the time of weaning when fructose or sucrose is introduced into the diet.
+Clinical symptoms include recurrent vomiting, abdominal pain and hypoglycemia.
+Flebogamma 5% DIF must not be administered to subjects with HFI.